-Members of the International Paralympic Committee (IPC) are heading to London next week to be updated on the progress made by the London 2012 Paralympic Games Organizing Committee (LOCOG) which are less than 600 days away.
+Members of the International Paralympic Committee (IPC) are heading to Great Britain next week to be updated on the progress made by the London 2012 Paralympic Games Organizing Committee which are less than two years away.

-At the eighth Project Review, a 12 strong IPC contingent will review a range of topics over three days (7-9 February) including Operational Integration, Paralympic Test Events, NPC Services, Press Operations, Brand and Marketing, Commercial, and Communications.
+At the seventh Project Review, a nine strong IPC contingent led by its Chief Executive Officer (CEO) Xavier Gonzalez, will review a range of topics over three days (20-22 September) including Operational Integration, Arrivals and Departures, Broadcast, Transport, Technology, Brand and Marketing, Commercial, and Communications

 The London 2012 Paralympic Games will take place from 29 August until 9 September 2012.